 When you are involved in a serious accident, you may find the doctor giving you a laundry list of injuries that you have incurred.
 From concussions to internal injuries, the one problem you may not pay as much attention to is nerve damage.
 When you hear about nerve damage, you may associate it with having a pulled muscle or sprained ankle.
 You assume that eventually the nerves will heal themselves with enough time and rest while you just have to deal with the pain.

 However, nerve damage can be a chronic pain that lasts a lifetime.
 Over 20 million Americans suffer from some form of nerve damage.
 While causes of this damage may come from certain diseases, nutritional deficiencies or side effects from drugs, you may experience nerve damage after experiencing an accident.
+Contact an experienced catastrophic injury lawyer to help you gain the compensation to help you recover from you injuries as soon as possible.

 Types of Nerve Damage from Accidents